 If you are looking for a great family holiday park in the far south west of Cornwall, then St Ives Holiday Village has a lot to offer.
 We were sad to leave and can’t wait for our next Cornwall family holiday.

 Find out more about family breaks at St Ives Holiday Village by visiting the John Fowler Holidays website.

 If you are looking for more recommendations on places to stay in Cornwall then take a look at our guide to family holidays in Cornwall.

 Disclosure: we were invited guests of John Fowler Holidays.
 All opinions are my own and those of my family.

-If you are looking for a holiday park near St Ives then why not save this review of St Ives Holiday Village on Pinterest.
+If you are looking for a holiday park near St Ives then why not save this St Ives Holiday Village review on Pinterest.